 Making the switch to T-Mobile from Sprint is simple if you're purchasing a new phone.
+You may not be happy with any of Sprint's cell phone plans, which may be affordable but lacking in quality compared to the other major carriers.
 You just want to make sure that you follow the steps at the beginning of this guide in order to qualify for the deals for switching to T-Mobile.

 If you want to bring your own phone from Sprint, you may or may not be able to do so.
 Spring operates on the CDMA network, while T-Mobile phones are GSM.
 There is some crossover, however.
 If you have one of the following types of devices you may be able to hang onto your current phone:

 - "Global" phones, which are CDMA phones designed so that you can use them in other countries